NadaZohny21/DecodeLabs-Project-2-EDA-REPORTING-/README.md

-# DecodeLabs-Project-2-EDA-REPORTING-
+# Project-EDA-REPORTING-
-# Exploratory Data Analysis (EDA) — DecodeLabs Internship Project 2
+# Exploratory Data Analysis (EDA) — Project 2

 ## What this project does
 Performs a full exploratory data analysis on a sales order dataset